Bitzen-2/ryderbutcool/README.md

 **Prices much higher than just a drawing or painting

 # Framing
 (*The Maximum Amount you may be paying depending on the Polish Quality.
-All prices in AUD - Australian Dollar*)
+All prices in AUD - Australian Dollar.
+Paypal only*)

 - Headshot/Bust: $20